 Table of Contents

-Section 1.
-Theoretical considerations 1.
+Part I. Theoretical considerations 1.
 Classroom interaction: Definitions, practices and challenges 2.
-Classroom Interactional Competence and Evidence-based Reflection 3.
-Pedagogic renewal: promoting a dialogic pedagogy in the internationalised 21st century higher education 4.
+Classroom Interactional Competence and evidence-based reflection 3.
+Pedagogic renewal: Promoting a dialogic pedagogy in the internationalised 21st-century higher education 4.
 The problem with silent students: It’s us not them 5.
-Global competencies and classroom interaction: Implications for student and staff training Section 2.
+Global competencies and classroom interaction: Implications for student and staff training Part II.
 Classroom interaction and disciplinary perspectives 6.
-Classroom interaction: disciplinary contexts 7.
-Scaffolding peer interaction within a language- and content integrated business curriculum: a case study in a Western Canadian university 8.
-A study into the challenges faced by transnational education students (TNE) upon integration into advanced STEM practical classes through investigation of the oral learning environment 9.
+Classroom interaction: Disciplinary contexts 7.
+Scaffolding peer interaction within a language-and-content integrated business curriculum: A case study in a western Canadian university 8.
+Challenges faced by transnational education students in advanced STEM practical classes 9.
 Spotlights on ‘practiced’ language policy in the internationalised university 10.
-We (don’t) need to talk: communication among international students in group projects Section 3: Classroom Interaction: Interventions and reflections 11.
+We (don’t) need to talk: Communication among international students in group projects Part III: Classroom interaction: Interventions and reflections 11.
 Developing practice through intervention 12.
 Dialogic interaction in the higher education classroom: A philosophy for children (P4C) approach 13.
 Implementing a dialogic pedagogy in university seminar-based teaching 14.
-Reflecting on the cultural assumptions we bring to teaching: one strategy for improving classroom interaction 15.
-An experiment in how to teach strategies for effective classroom interaction: are we getting it right?
-16. Conclusion: taking classroom interaction forward
+Reflecting on the cultural assumptions we bring to teaching: One strategy for improving classroom interaction 15.
+An experiment in how to teach strategies for effective classroom interaction: Are we getting it right?
+16. Conclusion: Taking classroom interaction forward

 Doris Dippold is Senior Lecturer in Intercultural Communication at the University of Surrey, UK.

 Marion Heron is Senior Lecturer in Higher Education at the University of Surrey, UK.